 53. Katsikogianni, M. and Y. Missirlis, Concise review of mechanisms of bacterial adhesion to biomaterials and of techniques used in estimating bacteria-material interactions.
 Eur Cell Mater, 2004.
 8(3): p.
 37-57.

+Supplementary Information

+Regression analysis of number of particles, surface area coverage, and average size over time